SophievF/AfSIS_14C/README.md

 # AfSIS_14C
-Radiocarbon analaysis of a subset of the AfSIS dataset (related publications: von Fromm et al. (2021): https://soil.copernicus.org/articles/7/305/2021/ and Vagen et al. (2021): https://data.worldagroforestry.org/dataset.xhtml?persistentId=doi:10.34725/DVN/66BFOB
+Radiocarbon analaysis of a subset of the AfSIS dataset

-Radiocarbon data will also be made publicily availabe via the Internation Soil Radiocarbon Database: https://github.com/International-Soil-Radiocarbon-Database/ISRaD

 Authors: Sophie von Fromm and Benjamin Butler